How to Get Rid of Weeds: 10 Basic Gardening Tips

 Some interesting homemade solutions can help to prevent unwanted plants from growing in the yard.
 Such as:

-Salt: Add 1 cup salt in 2 cups boiling water and drench the solution onto the wild plants.
+Salt: Add 1 cup of salt to 2 cups of boiling water and drench the solution onto the wild plants.
 Furthermore, you can pour salt directly on the unwanted weeds or grass that grows in the lawn, pathways, or patios.

 Other options: You can find plenty of alternatives that are easily available at home, like baking soda, soap, sugar, citrus juice, etc. I'd stay clear unless you really know what you are doing from the perspectives of cost and effectiveness vs dedicated commercial products.

-Astonished reading this tip?
+Astonished by this tip?
 Don't be.
-Newspapers also help to minimize weeds.
-The carpet of paper, when laid down over the plants, halts sunlight and oxygen (air) to reach the wild plants.
+Newspapers also help to minimise weeds.
+The carpet of paper, when laid down over the plants, halts sunlight and oxygen (air) from reaching the wild plants.

 Therefore, using old newspapers can help you get rid of these undesirable grasses in your garden.